-- 1. $\ominus$ signifies putting over the rudder to hard port or bard starboard while proceeding at dead slow ahead. - 2. signifies to operate as quick as practicable.
-However, where crash astern is performed and admitted by the Surveyor in a separate way(by shipyard's practice standard, etc), it ((()) may be dispensed. - 3. -- signifies to cut off the power supply(electric, pneumatic or hydraulic) for the remote control systems and to confirm that the preset speed and direction of the propeller thrust for main propulsion machinery or controllable pitch propellers will be maintained and any abnormal condition will not take place, and the Society needs to confirm if the change-over from this condition to ECR is possible. - 4. → → signifies to stop the main propulsion machinery by the emergency stop button. - 5. •signifies to raise the output of main propulsion machinery to that of the normal service condition. - 6. △signifies to raise the ship's speed to that of the normal service condition. - 7. ×signifies to stop the rotating of the main shaft. - 8.
-Numerals signify running hours(in a unit of minute).
+- 1. \ominus signifies putting over the rudder to hard port or bard starboard while proceeding at dead slow ahead. - 2. signifies to operate as quick as practicable.
+However, where crash astern is performed and admitted by the Surveyor in a separate way(by shipyard's practice standard, etc), it (□) may be dispensed. - 3. -- signifies to cut off the power supply(electric, pneumatic or hydraulic) for the remote control systems and to confirm that the preset speed and direction of the propeller thrust for main propulsion machinery or controllable pitch propellers will be maintained and any abnormal condition will not take place, and the Society needs to confirm if the change-over from this condition to ECR is possible. - 4. --- signifies to stop the main propulsion machinery by the emergency stop button. - 5.
+Osignifies to raise the output of main propulsion machinery to that of the normal service condition. - 6. △signifies to raise the ship's speed to that of the normal service condition. - 7. ×signifies to stop the rotating of the main shaft.